top of page

 • Received an Award for Continuing Education (ACE) from the American Speech-Language-Hearing Association (ASHA) for her dedication to lifelong learning in speech-language pathology

-• Certified SLP in the Hanen programs: It Takes Two to Talk®️ and the More Than Words®️
+• Certified Hanen SLP in 2 programs: It Takes Two to Talk®️ and More Than Words®️

 • PROMPT®️ (Prompts for Restructuring Oral Musculature Phonetic Targets) Level 1 Certification